timescale/docs/timescaledb/how-to-guides/continuous-aggregates/time.md

-# Integer-based time and continuous aggregates
+# Time and continuous aggregates
+Functions that depend on a local timezone setting inside a continuous aggregate are not supported.
+You cannot adjust to a local time because the timezone setting changes from user to user.

+To manage this, you can use explicit timezones in the view definition.
-You can create your own custom aggregation scheme for tables that use an integer time column.
-Date and time is usually expressed as year/month/day and hours:minutes:seconds.
+Alternatively, you can create your own custom aggregation scheme for tables that use an integer time column.

+## Declare an explicit timezone
+The most common method of working with timezones is to declare an explicit timezone in the view query.

+### Procedure: Declaring an explicit timezone
+1. At the `psql`prompt, create the view and declare the timezone:
+    ```sql
+    CREATE MATERIALIZED VIEW device_summary
+    WITH (timescaledb.continuous)
+    AS
+    SELECT
+      time_bucket('1 hour', observation_time) AS bucket,
+      min(observation_time AT TIME ZONE 'EST') AS min_time,
+      device_id,
+      avg(metric) AS metric_avg,
+      max(metric) - min(metric) AS metric_spread
+    FROM
+      device_readings
+    GROUP BY bucket, device_id;
+    ```
+1. Alternatively, you can cast to a timestamp after the view using `SELECT`:
+    ```sql
+    SELECT min_time::timestamp FROM device_summary;
+    ```

+## Integer-based time
+Date and time is usually expressed as year-month-day and hours:minutes:seconds.
 Most TimescaleDB databases use a [date/time-type][postgres-date-time] column to express the date and time.
 However, in some cases, you might need to convert these common time and date formats to a format that uses an integer.
 The most common of these is Unix time, which is the number of seconds since the Unix epoch (1970-01-01), but other types of integer-based time formats are possible.

 In these examples, we have a hypertable called `devices` that contains CPU and disk usage for devices.
 These devices measure time using microfortnights since epoch, under the humorous but impractical system of measurement called the [furlong-firkin-fortnight (FFF) system][fff-system].

-## Create a table with a custom integer-based time column
 To create a hypertable that uses an integer-based column as time, you need to provide the chunk time interval.
 In this case, each chunk consists of a millifortnight, which is equivalent to 1000 microfortnights, or about twenty minutes.

 ### Procedure: Creating a table with a custom integer-based time column
 1. At the `psql` prompt, create a table and define the integer-based time column: